BACHELOR’s Degree in EDUCATION AND HUMAN DEVELOPMENT, Elementary Education (License) at CU Denver

 Fast-Track Your Master’s Degree

-Apply up to nine credits from your bachelor’s program toward a master’s degree; accelerate your educational journey and further your expertise in the field.
+Apply up to nine credits from your bachelor’s degree program toward a master’s degree.
+Accelerate your educational journey and further your expertise in the field.

 Dual Endorsements for Greater Opportunities